 What elbow problems?
 Chris Carpenter silenced the doubters who suggested that his elbow injury might limit his ability to shut down the high powered Texas Rangers offense on Wednesday night.
 When it was all said and done, Carpenter allowed just 5 hits and walked 1 over 6 innings.
 Two runs were all that the Rangers managed to put on the board, those on a one runner on mistake that Mike Napoli crushed in the top of the 5th.

 Take a look at the NL Central standings and you are likely to do a double-take.
 The Reds in fourth?
 Where are the Pirates?
 First?
 Quick!
 Someone check hell!
 It’s got to be frozen over.
-No, it’s very much the way it is.
-An injury plagued Cardinals team and a solid Brewers team are being topped right now by a very young and very good Pirates team.
-Nobody expected this … Continue reading

 Or as it’s referred to more officially, the MLB All Star Game.
 After reading the voting updates, I wonder why they even attempt to hide the fact that it’s really a popularity contest and not an All Star Game.
-To me, an All Star Game is a celebration of that season’s best players.
-It should be filled with deserving players, not players making it because they’ve had a few good … Continue reading

 The first in my series of previews of the National League Central Division.
 The system, I will use to determine the best team in the division will be to rank the starters at each offensive position, including top-5 starters and the closer.
 The best will receive 6 points, and down to just 1 point given out to the worst starting player at that position in the division.
 At the end I will total the points up to see who is the best team (and whether this system is actually a viable preview method).
 So let’s go find out!